systemtruststores/systemtruststores.github.io/docs/languages/swift/index.md

 On macOS, Swift uses Apple's implementations of these frameworks.
 Apple's implementations leverage the Keychain internally.

-Therefore, Swift supports native TLS certificate verification on macOS.
+Therefore, Swift supports the system truststore on macOS.
 This the default behaviour; you do not need to do anything extra to use it.

 ## Windows

 On Windows, Swift is built with open source implementations of these frameworks.
 For example, [swift-corelibs-foundation](https://github.com/apple/swift-corelibs-foundation) reimplements `Foundation`.
-That library uses Curl as its HTTPS driver, and on Windows, it builds Curl with the Schannel backend.
+That library uses Curl as its HTTPS driver, and on Windows, it builds Curl with the Schannel backend (source: [apple/swift-corelibs-foundation#4625](https://github.com/apple/swift-corelibs-foundation/issues/4625#issuecomment-1225735572)).

-Therefore, Swift supports native TLS certificate verification on Windows.
+Therefore, Swift supports the system truststore on Windows.
 This the default behaviour; you do not need to do anything extra to use it.

 ## Footnote